-We all wash our clothes to keep ourselves and our clothes smelling so fresh and oh-so-clean, but there is such a thing as too much washing and too little.
-There are downsides to both extremes: laundering your clothes more than you need to can shorten their lifespan and wear them out quickly, but washing too rarely can be unhygienic and cause a lot of icky bacteria growth.
+We all wash our clothes to keep ourselves and favorites items smelling fresh, but there is such a thing as too much washing and too little.
+There are downsides to both extremes: laundering your clothes more than you need to can shorten their lifespan and wear them out quickly, but washing too rarely can be unhygienic and cause bacteria growth.
 Here's a general guide to follow:

 - Bras: After three to four wears.

 - Sportswear and swimwear: After every wear.

 - Jeans: Five to six wears.
 Although there are some that advocate washing as little as possible.